 Security however, led the way at 28%.
-As expected, this is a critical need for all companies.
-Yet, many of the folks we talked to admitted to not even having a comprehensive security plan in place.
-Some were still even conducting manual tests.
+As expected, this is a critical need for many companies.
+Yet, a surprising number of respondents admitted to not even having a comprehensive security plan in place.
+Some were even conducting manual tests.

 One common theme around these challenges is that they fall on the shoulders of developers.
 With shift-left practices, developers have become increasingly responsible for ensuring application success by taking proactive measures earlier in the DevOps lifecycle.
 App testing, securing and observing are no longer acceptable after the fact.
 These processes must be baked into the CI/CD pipeline.

 So how are devs handling these added pressures?
 Many we talked to are struggling to find solutions that enable them to conduct these quality checks, while still focusing on their day job.
 After all, coding is what developers do best.
-Unfortunately, many testing, security and monitoring tools are built with IT Ops teams or Security groups in mind.
-Conversely, developers need more lightweight options that won’t slow them down, or require a culture change.
+Unfortunately, many testing, security and monitoring tools are built for IT Ops or Security teams.
+Developers need more lightweight options that won’t slow them down, or require a culture change.